 Each week the class with the best attendance is celebrated in the Grapevine and a trophy is displayed in the winning classroom.
 In addition pupils with excellent attendance records are celebrated at the mid-year review and at the end of the school year.

 We also reward consistent punctuality.
 Every child that is in school on time, everyday will be entered into a class weekly prize draw.
 Remember school starts at 8:40am.
 The main gate open at 8:25am.
 The teacher that is welcoming on the gate that morning will ring the bell just before 8:40am as a sign to hurry up.
 The playground gate will close at 8:40am

 All late pupils need to be signed in at the front office.

 If your child is ill and not able to attend school then please telephone the school office before 9:10am.
 If you do not contact us then the regulations state that the absence must be recorded as unauthorised.
-All unauthorised absences are reviewed by the Education Welfare Officer and may result in further action being taken.
+All unauthorised absences are reviewed by the Local Authority Attendance Officer and may result in further action being taken.
 If your child has been sick or had an upset stomach then they must not return to school for 48 hours since their last bout of illness, this is to prevent the spread of infections.